whaynes/STCW23/jekyll/assessments/Engine/RFPEW-5-2E.md

 ### Condition

-{{ "Aboard a ship, in port or underway, or in an approved simulator or laboratory, given proper equipment." | markdownify }}
+Aboard a ship, in port or underway, or in an approved simulator or laboratory, given proper equipment.

 ### Performance requirement